 HPLLC students get the opportunity participate in special programming created and tailored especially for health professions and nursing students.
 This programming is geared towards helping the students be academically successful, be immersed into UWM and Milwaukee communities, and to build a supportive network of their peers.
 HPLLC students will also be get the opportunity to tour health care organizations in the area and meet local health care professionals.

 Incoming freshman nursing students are invited to select the HPLLC as their housing preference when completing their housing contract.
 Selection for the HPLLC is by lottery.

-“Living in the LLC gave me such a great experience as a first year student here on campus.
+“Living in the LLC gave me such a great experience as a first-year student here on campus.
 Being able to live in the same area as students with the same interests as me was very beneficial.
-Having the first year class with Ebony was fun because we got to do a lot of hands on activities as a class and it was very discussion based instead of lectures.
+Having the first-year class with Ebony was fun because we got to do a lot of hands-on activities as a class and it was very discussion-based instead of lectures.
 Also, having my peer mentor in my class really encouraged me to reach out to her more and we have now become very close.
-I would encourage every first year student to try and apply for a LLC.”
+I would encourage every first-year student to try and apply for an LLC.”

 -Kaitlin Valenziano, Class of 2020